w4andy/node-werist/README.markdown

-  "follow": 2,      // number of times to follow redirects "timeout": 0,     // socket timeout, excluding this doesn't override any default timeout value "verbose": false, // setting this to true returns an array of responses from all servers "bind": null      // bind the socket to a local IP address }
+  "follow": 2,      // number of times to follow redirects "timeout": 0,     // socket timeout, excluding this doesn't override any default timeout value "verbose": false, // setting this to true returns an array of responses from all servers "bind": null,     // bind the socket to a local IP address "proxy": {        // Socks Proxy
+    "ipaddress": null,
+    "port": 0,
+    "type": 5       // or 4
+  }
+}
 ```